-Here is a better view of the rubber tire I installed on Dead Ahead's trailer tongue.
-Like many good ideas, it was given to me by some one else, and it simplifies launching and retrieving quite a bit, particularly the latter.
+I installed on a good-sized rubber tire up by Dead Ahead's trailer tongue.
+Like many good ideas, it came from some one else, and it simplifies launching and retrieving quite a bit, particularly the latter.

 Home for the winterMarty